praveek/launch.en/help/launch-reference/publishing/environments.md

 | Staging | This environment corresponds with the **Submitted** and **Approved** columns in the publishing workflow. |
 | Production | This environment corresponds with the **Published** column in the publishing workflow. |

-Different Launch artifacts can exist in each environment.
+Different [!DNL Platform Launch] artifacts can exist in each environment.
 This allows you to test different libraries in different environments as you push them through the publishing workflow.

+>[!NOTE]
+>
+>Each environment can only be assigned one library build at a time.
+However, it is expected that a single environment will contain many different builds over time as you move them through the publishing workflow, reassigning builds between environments as necessary.

 ## Installation